- Research every aspect of your planned trip to Italy, from the best time to visit right down to finding the best places to stay and the ideal budget.

 Sure, there is no wrong time to visit, but there certainly are better times than others (depending on your outlook).

-You should visit Italy in the summer or spring if you prefer warmer weather, but it is peak tourist season, so you’ll likely have to pay more than other months.
+You should visit Italy in the summer or spring if you prefer warmer weather, like the weather in Italy in April or May, but it is peak tourist season, so you’ll likely have to pay more than other months.

 Finding the Best Places to Visit in Italy